What Is an ADHD Coach?

 While affordability is no small matter, consider how an ADHD coach might be a financial investment down the line before ruling it out.
 A coach, for example, can help you avoid all-too-common monetary consequences of disorganization, impulsivity, and poor planning, like late payment and overdraft fees, parking tickets, spoiled groceries, and other unnecessary expenses.

 After you’ve signed and returned the agreement, you and the coach will schedule your first session — on the telephone, by webcam, or in person.
 Expect the first meeting — called an “intake” or “foundation” session — to take longer (between one and two hours) than the ones that will follow because the coach will want to get to know you.

-During the first session, tell her specifically what issue you want to address, and, along with the coach, plot the steps to achieve this.
+During the first session, tell the coach specifically what issue you want to address, and, along with the coach, plot the steps to achieve this.
 The coach will assign you homework, and subsequent sessions will often begin with a review of the assignment.

 Says Wright: “Coaches may ask, ‘What did you get done that you planned to get done?
 What didn’t you get done?
 Did anything come up that derailed you, or presented a major problem?
 What strategies might we try to sidestep the problem?
 Is there anything in particular you’d like to work on today?'”

 Doing homework is critical to making progress.
 “Coaching is a partnership, but the client is in charge,” says Novotni.
 “Coaches are not there to nag.
 We’re there for support, to ask questions that get people thinking about whether certain strategies work.”
 If they don’t work, it’s the coach’s job to suggest others.

 Clients should be clear about the kind of support they want — having the coach call or e-mail them between sessions to troubleshoot, or to reserve discussion of problems for the next session.